i-apex/Full_Stack/API Authentication/Theory.md

 when making request from a server tha provides services, we need to match a certain key to access the api data

-0.No authentication
+0. No authentication
-1.basic "
+1. basic "
-2.api key authorisation
+2. api key authorisation
-3.token based authentication
+3. token based authentication

 rate limit: no of requests of an ip address per unit time is limited